odahu/odahu-docs/source/ref_packagers.rst

           requests:
             cpu: 1
             memory: 1Gi
         # List of arguments.
-Depends of a Model Packaging integration.
+Depends on a Model Packaging integration.
         # You can find specific values in the sections below.
-        # This parameter is used for customizing of a packaging process.
+        # This parameter is used for customizing a packaging process.
         arguments: {}
         # List of targets.
-Depends of a Model Packaging integration.
+Depends on a Model Packaging integration.
         # You can find specific values in the sections below.
         # A packager can interact with a Docker registry, PyPi repository, and so on.
-        # You should provide a list of connections for a packager can get access to them.
+        # You should provide a list of connections for a packager to get access to them.
         targets: []
         # You can set connection which points to some bucket where the Trained Model Binary is stored
         # then packager will extract your binary from this connection